silverstripe/cwp/docs/en/01_Working_with_projects/02_Maintaining_your_code.md

 Modules are meant to be reusable between multiple agencies, so if there is a problem with a supported module included with CWP, submit a pull request to that module's github repository so the fix can be included in future releases.
 If you are unable to find a fix to make a pull request, you can log an issue instead of a pull request in a similar manner.

 This makes it easy to maintain the site by switching module versions at desired moments so this doesn't happen randomly.
-Deploynaut (our deployment tool) will never modify the module versions listed in `composer.lock`, so it's up to the site developer to choose right versions via `composer.json`, and to run `composer update` at the right moments.
+Dashboard (our deployment tool) will never modify the module versions listed in `composer.lock`, so it's up to the site developer to choose right versions via `composer.json`, and to run `composer update` at the right moments.
 Ensure you test updated modules thoroughly before deploying a new `composer.lock` file.

 You can also create private modules in GitLab for even better modularity.
 See [working with modules](working_with_modules)